Sibelius (scorewriter): Origins

 Sibelius was originally developed by British twins Jonathan and Ben Finn for the Acorn Archimedes computer under the name 'Sibelius 7', not as a version number, but reminiscent of Sibelius' Symphony No 7.
-The Finns said they could not remember why they used Jean Sibelius' name, but it was probably because he was also ‘a Finn' (i.e. Finnish), as well as being one of their favourite composers.
-Development in assembly language on the RISC OS started in 1986 after they left school, and continued while they were at Oxford and Cambridge universities, respectively.
-Both were music students, and said they wrote the program because they did not like the laborious process of writing music by hand.
+The Finns said they could not remember why they used Jean Sibelius' name, but it was probably because he was also 'a Finn' (i.e. Finnish), as well as being one of their favourite composers.
+They started developing the software (entirely in assembly language) in the summer of 1986, just after they left school, and continued while studying at Oxford and Cambridge universities, respectively.
+Both brothers were composers, and wrote the program to automate the laborious process of writing music out by hand.

 The program was released to the public in April 1993 on 3.5-inch floppy disk.
 It required considerably less than 1 MB of memory (as its files only occupied a few KB per page of music), and the combination of assembly language and the Archimedes' ARM processor meant that it ran very quickly.
 No matter how long the score, changes were displayed almost instantly.
 A unique feature of the Sibelius GUI at that time was the ability it gave the user to drag the entire score around with the mouse, offering a bird's eye of the score, as distinct from having to use the QWERTY input keyboard arrow keys, or equivalent, to scroll the page.

 The first ever user of Sibelius was the composer and engraver Richard Emsley, who provided advice on music engraving prior to the start of development, and beta tested the software before its release.
-The first concert performance from a Sibelius score was of an orchestral work by David Robert Coleman, copied by Emsley.
+The first concert performance from a Sibelius score was the premiere of Plus Loin for chamber orchestra by David Robert Coleman, copied by Emsley.
 The first score published using Sibelius was Antara by George Benjamin, also copied by Emsley, and published by Faber Music.
 Other early adopters included composer John Rutter, conductor Michael Tilson Thomas, and publisher Music Sales.

 As a killer application for the niche Acorn platform, Sibelius rapidly dominated the UK market.
 It also sold in smaller numbers in a few other countries, restricted by the availability of Acorn computers.
 'Lite' versions were subsequently released, and these were successful in UK schools, where Acorns were widely used.